In this guide:

 • GET /v3/environments/{environmentId}/agents/test/start/{testId}

 specifying the testId (the name) of the test that you are about to run.
 If you have multiple test cases per test, use the POST endpoint to specify the test case as well since it is the only endpoint that currently supports the ability to start individual test cases.
+Optionally, you may include an array of work items with the POST request in order to leverage requirements traceability in DTP.

 3. Run your test.
 The coverage agents attached to the microservices will collect coverage and associate it with the test (or test case).